DominikStyp/javascript-stuff/miscellaneous/typing-speed-counter/README.md

 Just <a href="http://dominikstyp.github.io/javascript-stuff/miscellaneous/typing-speed-counter/typing-speed-counter.html"> Try It! </a> and see for yourself.
 All you need is just type words into textarea field.

+# DONATIONS
+Like my project ?
+Want to help in future development, and adding new features ?
+If you find this project useful...
+#### You can <a href="https://sites.google.com/site/dominikdonationbutton/">SUPPORT ME BY PAYPAL</a>
+I created PayPal Donation Button as Google Site because here not all HTML tags are allowed and Donation Button HTML can't be put here...
+Every dollar will be appreciated and help me in future development of my projects.